Monthly Temporal Aggregation of NDVI for Land Cover Change

 "qa_pass_rate_pct": float((clear_mask.sum() / clear_mask.size) * 100),

-"generated_utc": datetime.utcnow().isoformat(),
+"generated_utc": datetime.now(timezone.utc).isoformat(),

-"compliance_standard": "GHG Protocol Scope 3 LULUCF Activity Data"
+"compliance_standard": "GHG Protocol Scope 3 LULUCF Activity Data",

 }